Deudimethyltryptamine

-CYB004, or CYB-004, also known as deuterated dimethyltryptamine (dDMT), is a serotonergic psychedelic related to dimethyltryptamine (DMT) which is under development for the treatment of generalized anxiety disorder.
+Deudimethyltryptamine (INN; developmental code names HLP004 and CYB004), also known as deuterated dimethyltryptamine (dDMT) or as DMT-d10, is a psychedelic drug of the tryptamine family related to dimethyltryptamine (DMT) which is under development for the treatment of generalized anxiety disorder, anxiety disorders, and depressive disorders.
 It is administered by inhalation or intravenous injection.
+The drug is a deuterated isotopologue of DMT with altered pharmacokinetics.

+Pharmacology

-It is a tryptamine derivative and is a deuterated analogue and form of DMT.
-The pharmacodynamic profile of CYB004, including its interactions with serotonin receptors and its effects in animals, is similar to that of DMT.
-As with DMT, CYB004 is a potent agonist of the serotonin 5-HT_{2A} receptor and produces psychedelic-like effects in animals.
-However, CYB004, due to its deuteration, is more resistant to metabolism than DMT and shows a longer elimination half-life (by 2.5- to 2.9-fold) and slower clearance (by 38 to 55%) in animals.
-The brain to plasma ratio of CYB004 was also increased (by 30%) relative to DMT, indicating slightly greater central permeability as well.
+The pharmacodynamic profile of deudimethyltryptamine, including its interactions with serotonin receptors and its effects in animals, is similar to that of DMT.
+As with DMT, deudimethyltryptamine is a potent agonist of the serotonin 5-HT_{2A} receptor and produces psychedelic-like effects in animals.
+However, deudimethyltryptamine, due to its deuteration, is more resistant to metabolism than DMT and shows a longer elimination half-life (by 2.5- to 2.9-fold) and slower clearance (by 38 to 55%) in animals.
+The brain to plasma ratio of deudimethyltryptamine was also increased (by 30%) relative to DMT, indicating slightly greater central permeability as well.

-As of August 2024, CYB004 is in phase 2 clinical trials for generalized anxiety disorder.
-It was also under development for the treatment of substance-related disorders and of other psychiatric disorders, but development for these indications was discontinued.
-The drug is under development by Cybin.
-The exact chemical structure of CYB004 (i.e., which hydrogen atoms are deuterated) does not yet seem to have been disclosed.
-However, Cybin patented deuterated tryptamines, including deuterated forms of DMT like DMT-d_{10}, in 2023.
-Other related drugs include the deuterated tryptamine CYB003 and the deuterated phenethylamines CYB005 and CYB210010.
+The pharmacokinetics and effects of deudimethyltryptamine in humans have been studied and compared with those of DMT.
+Its elimination half-life was 37 to 40 minutes and its duration was approximately 40 minutes.
+For comparison, the half-life of DMT in humans has been reported to be 9 to 12 minutes (range 5–19 minutes).
+Deudimethyltryptamine produced more robust psychedelic effects than DMT at lower concentrations.
+Additional details on the pharmacokinetics of deudimethyltryptamine in humans have also been reported.